Valued fields, Metastable groups: Introduction

 Parts of this text served as notes for a graduate seminar, given by the first author, in the Hebrew University in Fall 2003; the participants have the authors' warm thanks.
-The authors are also very grateful for a friendly and highly conscientious referee report, received in 2007.
-Lastly, the second author would like to express his profound gratitude to Reid Dale and all the participants in the two Paris reading groups with whom he spent many hours reading earlier drafts of this paper.
+The authors are also very grateful to the referee for his two friendly and highly conscientious reports, written more than a decade apart.
+The second author would like to express his profound gratitude to Reid Dale and all the participants in the two Paris reading groups with whom he spent many hours reading earlier drafts of this paper.

+Lastly, both authors are deeply indebted to Paul Wang for spotting a gap in the published version of this paper.
+The present version contains the modifications of the corrigendum \cite{HRW-Meta} written with his collaboration.

 The first author was supported by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC Grant agreement no.\ 291111/ MODAG.
 The second author was partially supported by ValCoMo (ANR-13-BS01-0006)